Discover more from Antithesis by Shailesh Vickram Singh

-India consumes 1/3 of per capita energy as compared to global standards and plastic usage per capital is one among the lowest in the world.
+India consumes 1/3rd of per capita energy as compared to global standards and the plastic usage per capita is among the lowest in the world.
 India has just 4% air conditioning penetration.
-As India moves up on the development ladder and aims to be a 10 trillion economy in next 10 years, there can be a tremendous demand for housing, energy, food and transportation, Same is true for all emerging economies in the world.
+As India moves up the development ladder and aims at being a 10 trillion economy in next 10 years, there can be a tremendous demand for housing, energy, food, and transportation.
+Same is true for all emerging economies in the world.
 This creates a tremendous opportunity for capital to be deployed in these sectors and this seems to be the good news.

 However, this can be really bad news if India and the emerging world consume in line with western standards of consumption.

-Imagine India, a country of 1.5 billion ppl in next 10 years, consuming the same level of plastics, oil, building material, cars on per capita basis as that of Norway or US or any other developed economy!
-Even at a 50% per capita increase in consumption compared to the western standards will push things beyond point of no return as far as climate change is concerned.
+Imagine India, a country of 1.5 billion people in next 10 years, consuming the same level of plastics, oil, building material, cars, etc., on per capita basis as that of Norway or US or any other developed economy!
+Even at a 50% per capita increase in consumption compared to the western standards will push things beyond the point of no return as far as climate change is concerned.

-Hence hard reality is that we can not get energy, food or transportation using the same framework which the western world used.
-Hence existing and the traditional models of power generation, distribution, air conditioning, housing, building infrastructure is not going to work and will rather create havoc.
+Hence, the hard reality is that we cannot get energy, food or transportation using the same framework which the western world used.
+So, the existing and the traditional models of power generation, distribution, air conditioning, housing, building infrastructure are not going to work and will rather create havoc.

 However, this hard constraint also creates a huge opportunity for capital and innovation.

-China built its massive infrastructure like the west or rather much better than the west but at a much lower cost (30% to 40% cheaper than the west).
-Likewise what is needed in these sectors (energy, waste, mobility etc) is not a pure investment solution but technology solutions that can help India and rest of the emerging world to have the same standard of living without consuming the same level of resources and that is the biggest opportunity.
+China built its massive infrastructure like the West or rather much better than the West but at a much lower cost (30% to 40% cheaper than the West).
+Likewise, what is needed in these sectors (energy, waste, mobility, etc.) is not a pure investment solution but technology solution that can help India and rest of the emerging world to have the same standard of living without consuming the same level of resources and that is the biggest opportunity.

 However, this opportunity can only be solved by putting capital to work in these sectors.

-Sad truth is that one needs to appoint a fancy and fee-charging impact advisory firms to figure out the impact of impact funds which is quite an irony in itself.
-So what is missing
+Sad truth is that one needs to appoint fancy and fee-charging impact advisory firms to figure out the impact of impact funds which is quite an irony in itself.
+So, what is missing?

-The challenge seems to be more about nature and type of capital than the amount of capital.
-Impact capital by its very definition is the capital focus on doing good than generating returns.
+The challenge seems to be more about the nature and type of capital than the amount of capital.
+Impact capital, by its very definition, is the capital focused on doing good than generating returns.
 It is driven by this utopian fantasy of passionate teams working on solving large and complex problems without worrying about generating returns.
-Unfortunately there lies the problem.
+Unfortunately, there lies the problem.
 It is in odds with the basic tenet of capitalism.

-Impact capital focus on the good and not returns, so the majority of it is either in the form of grants or in the form of green bonds.
-Grants are grants while bonds do expect the return of principle as well a small interest however low that it is.
+Impact capital focuses on the good and not returns, so the majority of it is either in the form of grants or in the form of green bonds.
+Grants are grants while bonds do expect the return of principal as well as a small interest, however low that is.

 On the other hand, climate bonds have no such challenge.
 A huge amount of capital is raised through green bonds and there are many examples of super-sized raises in the past and it does help in funding large projects.
-However, the challenge with bonds is that they are debt instrument and hence by very nature of it, remain risk-averse and dependant on matching equity and strength of balance sheet.
-This ensures that innovation and startups are devoid of this capital and only large corporates with large infrastructure projects can access it.
+However, the challenge with bonds is that they are debt instruments, and hence, by the very nature of it, remain risk-averse and dependant on matching equity and strength of balance sheet.
+This ensures that innovation and start-ups are devoid of this capital and only large corporates with large infrastructure projects can access it.

-Hence while we do need all grants/climate bonds to make the basic layer to build basic infrastructure as well as support core research, the real need of the hour is risk capital which can fund innovative ideas and help entrepreneurs to take bold, moonshots in solving large problems.
+Hence, while we do need all grants/climate bonds to make the basic layer to build basic infrastructure as well as support core research, the real need of the hour is risk capital which can fund innovative ideas and help entrepreneurs take bold, moon-shots in solving large problems.

-Risk capital or venture capital by the very nature is geared towards high business failures.
-Almost 40% to 60% of the investments by funds are written off and grand success rate of any fund is not more than 30% or in plan speaking out of 10 investments, only 3 return oversized returns.
+Risk capital, or venture capital, by the very nature, is geared towards high business failures.
+Almost 40% to 60% of the investments by funds are written off and grand success rate of any fund is not more than 30%, or in plain speaking, out of 10 investments, only 3 return oversized returns.
 However, the critical point is not the success ratio but rather the failure rate.
-Ths business model of venture world with high failure rate, make the whole chain of investors (from angels to large funds) mentally attuned towards failure.
-This, in turn, results in funding of a large no of startups focused on moonshots as well as simpler pain points and many times some of the moonshots do succeed resulting in the paradigm shift of the whole industry.
-Hence VC world has been able to create a large impact on every sector they have dabbled in, without focussing on impact while impact funds despite all focus on impact have not been able to recreate similar success stories.
+This business model of venture world with high failure rate makes the whole chain of investors (from angels to large funds) mentally attuned towards failure.
+This, in turn, results in funding of a large no. of start-ups focused on moon-shots as well as simpler pain-points and many a times some of the moon-shots do succeed, resulting in the paradigm shift of the whole industry.
+Hence, VC world has been able to create a large impact on every sector they have dabbled in, without focussing on impact, while impact funds, despite all focus on impact, have not been able to recreate similar success stories.

-While we do need a lot of policy push, green bonds and grants, the real need is to have risk capital which can spur innovation and help us create a driverless car or billion transistors on a chip equivalent in clean energy / Agri / waste management / mobility space as innovation always precede policy.
-So it is not the policy but innovation backed by risk capital which will eventually find solutions to climate change.
+While we do need a lot of policy push, green bonds and grants, the real need is to have risk capital which can spur innovation and help us create a driver-less car or billion transistors on a chip equivalent in clean energy / agri / waste management / mobility space, as innovation always precedes policy.
+So, it is not the policy, but innovation backed by risk capital, which will eventually find solutions to climate change.